peering-manager/peering-manager/docs/configuration/optional-settings.md

   * `USE_SSL` - Use implicit TLS connections, usually on port 465
   * `USE_TLS` - Use explicit TLS connections, usually on port 587

 Note that `USE_TLS`/`USE_SSL` are mutually exclusive, so only set one of those settings to True.

 ---

 ## PEERINGDB_API_KEY

-PeeringDB API Key used to authenticate against PeeringDB allowing Peering Manager to sync Email contacts.
+PeeringDB API key used to authenticate against PeeringDB allowing Peering Manager to synchronize data not accessible without authentication (such as e-mail contacts).

 ---